Touchless Faucets in Commercial Airline Lavatories

 Use this sequence as a practical checklist when defining and certifying touchless faucets in commercial airline lavatories.

-1. Requirements Definition: Establish lavatory envelope, basin geometry, water supply, and power (prefer 12–28 V DC compatibility).
-Define target flow (e.g., 0.5 gpm) and run-time limits aligned with airline policy.
+1. Requirements Definition: Include definitions of lavatory toilet envelope, basin shape, water supply, and power requirements (may include preference for compatibility with 12-28V DC).
+Establish target flow rates (e.g. 0.5 gpm) and runtime limits to correspond with airline

-6. BIM & Documentation: Provide installation clearances, connection points, and service envelopes; include wiring diagrams and spares lists for line maintenance.
+6. BIM & Documentation: Provide installation clearances, connection points, and service envelopes.
+Include wiring diagrams and spares lists for line maintenance.

 07 · References & Studies